 Istanbulites tend to form bonds with the local dogs in their area, naming and looking after them.
 While they live outside, these animals are rarely seen as strays in the traditional sense; instead, they are seen as cohabitants of the city, a wild, warm-hearted reminder of Istanbul’s distinctive blend of chaos and compassion.

-The Care of Istanbul Cats & Dogs by Istanbul Metropolitan Municipality (İBB)
+The Care of Istanbul Cats and Dogs by Istanbul Metropolitan Municipality (İBB)

 The Istanbul Metropolitan Municipality (İBB) has long been recognised for its compassionate approach to managing the city’s substantial population of stray cats and dogs.
 Through its Veterinary Services Directorate, İBB operates multiple animal health centres and mobile clinics that provide essential services such as vaccination, sterilisation, microchipping, and medical treatment.
 These animals are typically returned to their original neighbourhoods after care, fostering a harmonious coexistence between residents and street animals.
 This proactive strategy has significantly contributed to public health, with no reported rabies cases in Istanbul since 2016.